-At an examination, a student may possess dry erase markers of various colors, an 8.5" x 11" or 9" x 12" dry erase board, a plain cloth or felt brick eraser with no text on it, a water bottle, non-audio receiving/transmitting earplugs, and the device on which they will take the exam with necessary accessories such as a charger, external mouse, or external keyboard.
-The water must be in a clear, plastic container with a lid, no larger than 40 oz., and without any labels, stickers, or writing on it other than a small brand name or logo.
+At an examination, a student may possess pencils, pens, a water bottle, non-audio receiving/transmitting earplugs, and the device on which they will take the exam with necessary accessories such as a charger, external mouse, or external keyboard.
+The water must be in a clear, plastic container with a lid, no larger than 40 ounces or 1 liter, and without any labels, stickers, or writing on it other than a small brand name or logo.
 All items are subject to inspection by the proctor.